crmcarecloud/api-spec/description.md

 ## What is an external application?
 External application is your identification for CareCloud REST API.
 It helps us to know which application uses REST API.
 Because as an integrator, you could integrate more applications to one installation of our REST API.<br/>
 You have to use `external_application_id` in multiple resources around REST API.
-The important information is External application is not a resource, and you can find or create id for your application in CareCloud administration.<br/>
+The important information is External application is not a resource, and you can find or create ID for your application in CareCloud administration.<br/>
 If you don't know how to find it, here is [a guide](#section/Authentication) for you to get, create or manage existing applications.

 ## What authentication use for the REST API enterprise interface?